 - Might be overwhelming for those who aren’t sure what they want to specialize in

-- The University is only open for enrollment at certain times of the year
+- Enrollment is only open a few times a year

 - Some courses don’t go as in-depth as they could – For example the WordPress course covers the fundamentals but there's no training for the more advanced functions (That said, they continue to add material and this will likely change: FreeU does intend to roll out advanced courses in WordPress and Website Management.)